Kier73/Generative-Memory/README.md

 Instead of storing data across millions of silicon transistors, we translate data into procedural geometric equations.
 The computer does not *store* the data; it organically *regrows* the data exactly when you ask for it procedurally.

-## Storage vs. Navigation

-Imagine a massive, sprawling city footprint.
-*   **Traditional RAM** tries to draw a map by painting every single inch of every single street in excruciating detail, taking up vast amounts of canvas (bytes).
-*   **Generative Memory** simply remembers the *Seed*—the foundational blueprint equations of the city.
-When you need to know what building is at coordinate `(X, Y)`, you don't look at a painted canvas; you ask the mathematical blueprint to rapidly tell you what is there.

 ### The Virtual Manifold
 The core of Generative Memory is the $2^{64}$ coordinate manifold.
 This is a virtual space containing roughly 18 Quintillion addresses (16 Exabytes of data space).